jer-j/ISR18/README.md

 - avoid duplicating code
 - use `snake_case`
 - use the exisiting folders as much possible
-- use a virtual enviornment, install packages with `pip install requirements.txt`
+- use a virtual environment, install packages with `pip install requirements.txt`
 > if you add dependency, update the `requirements.txt` with `pip freeze > requirements.txt`